TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- custom chosen ruleset could be a part of mode solvable
+	- or actually client/server solvable (arena_handle)

 - pretty print - check if convertible to string

 - Write autoupdater so we don't have to save those avatar images in temporary